Effective September 2014, this policy has been revised. For individual changes, see the redlined version.

 43.2 GUIDING PRINCIPLES.

-Recognizing that our activities, products, or services can impact the environment, the University adopts the following guiding principles.
+In support of this commitment, the University adopts the following guiding principles.
 The University will:

 c.
 Strive to increase awareness of environmental issues and the impact of the University's activities on the environment, and to educate, train, and motivate members of the University community to conduct their activities in an environmentally responsible manner.

-d.
+e.
 Foster openness and dialogue, including the involvement of and communication with the University community, thereby anticipating and responding to their concerns about potential hazards and impacts of operations, services, or wastes.

-g.
+h.
 Encourage pollution prevention and waste abatement through institutional changes, such as purchasing policies and specifications.

-i.
+j.
 Contribute to the development of public policy and to business, governmental programs, and educational initiatives that enhance environmental awareness and protection.

-(2) reducing waste and the consumption of resources (materials, fuel, and energy);
+(2) Reducing waste and the consumption of resources (materials, fuel, and energy);

-(3) pursuing opportunities for reuse, recovery, and recycling, as opposed to disposal; and
+(3) Pursuing opportunities for reuse, recovery, and recycling, as opposed to disposal; and

-(4) minimizing significant adverse environmental impacts in its operations, through the use of integrated environmental management procedures and planning, and through encouragement and involvement of the University community.
+(4) Minimizing significant adverse environmental impacts in its operations, through the use of integrated environmental management procedures and planning, and through encouragement and involvement of the University community.